List of Pan Am accidents and incidents: 1960s

 Flight 843, operated by Boeing 707-321B Clipper Friendship, suffered an uncontained failure on engine number four shortly after takeoff from San Francisco at 800 feet.
 A fire started in the area of the engine and the outboard reserve fuel tank exploded.
-The engine and 25 feet of the right outer later wing fell off.
+The engine and 25 feet of the right outer wing later fell off.
 The fire was put out and the aircraft performed an emergency landing at Travis AFB with no casualties to the 153 on board.
 The cause of the engine failure was traced back to improper assembly, use of worn parts, and a design defect.
 The aircraft was repaired and returned to service.